viper-adnan/Warez/Telegram.md

 - [@highreschannell](https://anonym.to/?https://t.me/highreschannell) - High resolution music!
 - [@indianflacsongs](https://anonym.to/?https://t.me/indianflacsongs) - `HI` - Flac Songs Of Telugu, Malayalam, Hindi, Kannada & Many Other Languages Will Be Posted Here.
 - [@losslessaudio](https://anonym.to/?https://t.me/losslessaudio) - Lossless Audio (FLAC, ALAC, APE).
 - [@LosslessHive](https://anonym.to/?https://t.me/LosslessHive) - Collection of various Hi-Res Audio Files in FLAC Format.
-Use the Search Feature to look up for your favourite songs.
+Use the Search Feature to look up for your favorite songs.
 Also you will find multiple versions of a single song- that means download the largest file to get better Quality (Vinyls).
 - [@losslessmusicmenu](https://anonym.to/?https://t.me/losslessmusicmenu) - `RU` - Russian music channel for quality music.
 - [@MusicHuntersBot](https://anonym.to/?https://t.me/MusicHuntersBot) - Another large music downloader bot for Telegram.
 - [@musicshark](https://anonym.to/?https://t.me/musicshark) - `RU` - Russian and other Flac Music.